Filling with separating curves: Existence of minimal separating filling pairs

-The point A lies on all of the four polygons.
-Let us extract an open ball around A which contains no other intersection points.
+The point $A$ lies on all of the four polygons.
+Let us extract an open ball around $A$ which contains no other intersection points.
 We extract another open ball around an intersection point of $\alpha_g$ and $\beta_g$ in a similar way.
-We attach these two surfaces along the boundary in such a way that the end points of the arc $\alpha_g$ are identified with the end points of arc of $\alpha'$ and the same holds for the $\beta$ arcs.
-Then we get a filling pair $(\alpha_{g+2},\beta_{g+2})$ on $S_{g+2}$ with $\alpha_{g+2}$ separating and with number of disks in the complements is two.
-These completes the proof. \end{proof}
+We attach these two surfaces along the boundary in such a way that the end points of the arc $\alpha_g$ are identified with the end points of the arc of $\alpha'$ and the same holds for the $\beta$ arcs.
+Then we get a filling pair $(\alpha_{g+2},\beta_{g+2})$ on $S_{g+2}$ with $\alpha_{g+2}$ separating and with two disks in the complement.
+Hence the proof. \end{proof}